 Join the CCAC!

-The Cultural Competence Advisory Council is composed of providers, community members, Board members and staff.
+The Cultural Competence Advisory Council is composed of providers, community members, participants, Board members and staff.
 The CCAC meets monthly, and has several responsibilities in advising the Trustees.
 Joining the CCAC starts by completing and returning a CCAC application.

 Offering language assistance to individuals with limited English proficiency or other communication needs, at no cost to them, is one of the National CLAS Standards.
-Community Mental Health funding supports language assistance through the indirect portion of a unit cost.
+Levy funding supports language assistance through the indirect portion of a unit cost.
 Beginning in 2018, Levy applicant agencies must have a language access plan to be eligible for funding.

 Cultural Competence (CC) is often considered the right thing to do, in terms of equity and response to unmet need.
-In our Business Case for Cultural Competence we establish a strong business rationale.
-Organizations with ongoing CC engagement are positioned to respond to diverse populations, meet accreditation and regulatory requirements, manage liability by improving patient communication and treatment outcomes, and improve care.
+But in our Business Case for Cultural Competence we establish the business rationale.
+Organizations with ongoing CC engagement are positioned to respond to diverse populations, meet accreditation and regulatory requirements, manage liability by improving communication and outcomes, and improve care.
 We are called upon to provide effective intervention with limited public resources.
 CC is an essential component of care delivery.